 How to determine your USP

 USP stands for Unique Selling Proposition or Unique Selling Point.
 It is the thing that differentiates a product or service from its competitors.
-Unique Selling Points tends to revolve around price, quality or service.
+Unique Selling Points tend to revolve around price, quality, or service.
 This is because these three things are what customers value.